Loading...

 • Policies and procedures including the company handbook, attendance records, applicable training manuals, copies of posted bulletins regarding policies and signed acknowledgment of receipt forms for all of these documents.

-In case of failing to submit the necessary documents at the initial protest level, it is imperative that employers have them for the hearing.
+In case of failing to submit the necessary documents at the initial protest level, employers much have them for the hearing.
 Otherwise, the hearing officer may disallow the documents from being considered as evidence of the separation.

 Choosing the Right Witnesses